-The relentless march of technological progress has consistently reshaped human civilization, bringing forth periods of profound transformation that have touched every facet of our existence.1 From the mastery of fire and the invention of the wheel in antiquity to the dawn of the digital age, each technological revolution has been met with a mixture of excitement and apprehension.
+The relentless march of technological progress has consistently reshaped human civilization, bringing forth periods of profound transformation that have touched every facet of our existence.
+From the mastery of fire and the invention of the wheel in antiquity to the dawn of the digital age, each technological revolution has been met with a mixture of excitement and apprehension.
 Today, we stand at the cusp of another such epochal shift, driven by the rapid advancements in Artificial Intelligence (AI).
 As AI continues to permeate our lives, anxieties surrounding its potential impact on employment and the very fabric of society have understandably risen.
 Will AI lead to mass job displacement?
 Will it exacerbate existing inequalities?
-Or will it, like its predecessors, ultimately usher in a new era of prosperity and opportunity for humanity?
+Or will it, as previous revolutions eventually did, usher in a new era of prosperity and opportunity for humanity?

 To navigate these uncertainties, it is invaluable to look to the past.
 This article delves into the economic history of seven pivotal technological revolutions that have unfolded over the centuries: the printing press, the steam engine, the telegraph, the automobile, mass production, the internet, and the personal computer.
-By examining each of these transformative periods through a detailed economic lens, we aim to illuminate the mechanisms through which technological innovation has historically generated net positive outcomes for humanity and its effect on the job market.
-Our analysis will explore how each revolution impacted productivity, the cost and availability of goods, disposable income, the nature of work, and the broader economic principles at play.
-Furthermore, we will connect these historical examples to the insights of economist Henry Hazlitt, who eloquently argued for the long-term benefits of technological progress.
+By examining each of these transformative periods through a detailed economic lens, we aim to illuminate the mechanisms through which technological innovation has historically reshaped economies and labour markets, for better and worse.
+Our analysis will explore how each revolution impacted productivity, the cost and availability of goods, purchasing power, the nature of work, and the broader economic principles at play.
+Furthermore, we will connect these historical examples to the insights of both classical and modern economists who have examined the long-term relationship between technology and labour markets.
 By understanding these historical patterns, we can then draw analytical conclusions about the potential long-term economic impact of the AI revolution, addressing the critical question of whether AI is likely to result in a net loss of jobs.

 The Gutenberg Revolution out of Germany

-The world before the printing press was a realm where knowledge was a precious and scarce commodity.3 Books, the vessels of information and ideas, were painstakingly produced by hand, often by scribes laboring in the quietude of monasteries.3 This manual process was not only arduous and time-consuming but also incredibly expensive, rendering books a luxury accessible primarily to the elite – the clergy, the nobility, and the wealthy.3 Consequently, literacy rates across Europe remained low.10 The limited availability of information constrained the complexity of tasks that individuals could manage.
+The world before the printing press was a realm where knowledge was a precious and scarce commodity.
+Books, the vessels of information and ideas, were painstakingly produced by hand, often by scribes labouring in the quietude of monasteries.
+This manual process was not only arduous and time-consuming but also incredibly expensive, rendering books a luxury accessible primarily to the elite: the clergy, the nobility, and the wealthy.
+Consequently, literacy rates across Europe remained low.
+The limited availability of information constrained commerce, navigation, and administration, all of which depended on written records that few could produce or access.

-In the mid-15th century, a German goldsmith named Johannes Gutenberg, working in Mainz, revolutionized information dissemination with his invention of the movable type printing press.52 This innovation ingeniously combined existing technologies – the screw press, paper manufacturing, and ink development – in a novel way.54 Initially, the advent of the printing press was met with resistance and concerns about potential job losses for scribes.10
+In the mid-15th century, a German goldsmith named Johannes Gutenberg, working in Mainz, revolutionized information dissemination with his invention of the movable type printing press.
+This innovation ingeniously combined existing technologies: the screw press, paper manufacturing, and ink development, in a novel way.
+Initially, the advent of the printing press was met with resistance and concerns about potential job losses for scribes.

 The economic impact of the printing press was profound.
 Firstly, it drastically increased productivity by mechanizing the reproduction of texts.
-A single printing press could produce up to 3,600 pages per workday, a stark contrast to the mere forty pages achievable through manual hand-printing.52 This exponential increase in production led to a significant reduction in the cost of books, making them more widely available to a larger population.55 The price of books fell steadily for over a century after Gutenberg’s invention.55 This newfound affordability increased disposable income for various segments of society, allowing them to allocate their purchasing power to acquiring knowledge and leisure reading.52 Furthermore, the printing press changed the nature and complexity of tasks that could be performed.
-The standardization and wider dissemination of knowledge spurred intellectual growth, contributing to the Renaissance, the Reformation, and the Scientific Revolution.4 The broader economic principles at play included shifts in supply and demand for books and literacy, the allocation of resources towards paper and ink production, the formation of capital in printing businesses, and the reinvestment of profits into expanding printing operations and related trades.52 This ultimately led to the creation of new markets for printed materials and services.
-This aligns with Henry Hazlitt’s perspective that technological advancements boost overall wealth and create new opportunities.59
+A Gutenberg-era press operated by two pressmen could produce roughly 200 to 250 impressions per hour, each printed on one side; over a full working day of ten to twelve hours, output could reach 2,000 to 3,000 sheets (Moran, Printing Presses, 1973, p.
+32).
+Later wooden presses, incorporating refinements by Blaeu and others, could approach 3,600 impressions per workday by around 1600.
+A European scribe copying by hand managed two to eight pages per day (Clark, A Farewell to Alms, 2008).
+This dramatic increase in production led to a significant reduction in the cost of books, making them more widely available to a larger population.
+Jeremiah Dittmar and Skipper Seabold’s analysis of European book prices found an annual decline of roughly 2.4% sustained for over a century after Gutenberg’s invention, with each new printing firm entering a city market reducing prices by approximately 25% (Dittmar & Seabold, 2019, LSE).
+This newfound affordability dramatically expanded the market for books, bringing written knowledge within reach of merchants, professionals, and eventually artisans who had never previously been able to own a book.
+The standardization and wider dissemination of knowledge spurred intellectual growth, contributing to the Renaissance, the Reformation, and the Scientific Revolution.
+The broader economic principles at play included shifts in supply and demand for books and literacy, the allocation of resources towards paper and ink production, the formation of capital in printing businesses, and the reinvestment of profits into expanding printing operations and related trades.
+This ultimately led to the creation of new markets for printed materials and services.

-The resulting “New World” saw a dramatic increase in literacy rates across Europe, empowering individuals with access to knowledge and fostering a more informed public.4 The printing press facilitated the spread of Renaissance humanism and the ideas of the Protestant Reformation, leading to profound cultural and religious transformations.4 In terms of the job market, while the printing press did lead to the decline of the occupation of scribes, it simultaneously created numerous new jobs for printers, typesetters, bookbinders, illustrators, publishers, and booksellers.10 This shift demonstrates how technological advancements can restructure the labor market, leading to new forms of employment that cater to the evolved needs and capacities of society.
+The resulting “New World” saw a dramatic increase in literacy rates across Europe, empowering individuals with access to knowledge and fostering a more informed public.
+The printing press facilitated the spread of Renaissance humanism and the ideas of the Protestant Reformation, leading to profound cultural and religious transformations.
+In terms of the job market, while the printing press did lead to the decline of the occupation of scribes, it simultaneously created numerous new jobs for printers, typesetters, bookbinders, illustrators, publishers, and booksellers.
+This shift demonstrates how technological advancements can restructure the labour market, leading to new forms of employment that cater to the evolved needs and capacities of society.

 The English Steam Engine

-Before the advent of the steam engine, the world relied heavily on human and animal labor, as well as the inconsistent and geographically limited power of wind and water.16 Production was often localized and limited by the availability and reliability of these power sources, resulting in relatively low productivity and high costs for goods.
+Before the advent of the steam engine, the world relied heavily on human and animal labour, as well as the inconsistent and geographically limited power of wind and water.
+Production was often localized and limited by the availability and reliability of these power sources, resulting in relatively low productivity and high costs for goods.

 The innovation that would transform this reality was the steam engine.
-While rudimentary steam-powered devices existed earlier, it was the work of Thomas Savery and Thomas Newcomen in the late 17th and early 18th centuries that led to the first commercially successful engines, primarily used for pumping water out of mines.8 However, the true revolution came with James Watt’s improvements in the late 18th century, which significantly increased the efficiency and versatility of the steam engine.8 Watt’s engine found widespread applications in factories, powering machinery and enabling mass production, as well as in transportation through the development of steam-powered railways and ships.10
+While rudimentary steam-powered devices existed earlier, it was the work of Thomas Savery (patent 1698) and Thomas Newcomen that led to the first engines designed for commercial use, primarily for pumping water out of mines.
+Savery’s engine had significant practical limitations, capable of lifting water only about 25 to 32 feet and prone to boiler failures.
+It was Newcomen’s atmospheric engine of 1712 that became the first genuinely successful commercial steam engine, with approximately 125 engines operating across Britain and Europe by 1733.
+However, the true revolution came with James Watt’s improvements, beginning with his separate condenser concept in 1765 (patented 1769) and culminating in the rotary motion engine (1781) and double-acting engine (1782), which significantly increased the efficiency and versatility of the steam engine.
+Watt’s engine, developed in partnership with Matthew Boulton, achieved roughly 75% fuel savings over Newcomen’s design and found widespread applications in factories, powering machinery and enabling mass production, as well as in transportation through the development of steam-powered railways and ships.

-The steam engine revolutionized productivity by providing a reliable, scalable, and location-independent power source, leading to significant increases in production across various industries.16 This surge in production led to a reduction in the cost of goods, making them more affordable and widely available.16 Increased production and lower costs boosted disposable income and purchasing power for many.
-The advent of steam power also shifted the nature of work from skilled craftsmanship to more specialized tasks in factories, requiring new skills to operate and maintain the machinery 16.
-The steam engine spurred broader economic growth by enabling industrial expansion, facilitating trade through railways and steamships, and fostering the growth of crucial related industries like coal, iron, steel, and machinery 16.
-This aligns with Hazlitt’s assertion that technological progress drives overall economic welfare.59
+The steam engine revolutionized productivity by providing a reliable, scalable, and location-independent power source, leading to significant increases in production across various industries.
+This surge in production led to a reduction in the cost of goods, making them more affordable and widely available.
+Over time, increased production and lower costs would boost purchasing power, though this took decades to reach working populations.
+Economic historian Robert C. Allen’s research on what he termed the “Engels’ Pause” documented that from 1780 to 1840, output per worker in Britain rose 46% while real wages rose only 12%, with the profit rate doubling and capital’s share of national income expanding at the expense of labour (Allen, Explorations in Economic History, 2009).
+Nicholas Crafts has challenged Allen’s interpretation, arguing that slow wage growth reflected sluggish productivity gains rather than a redistribution from labour to capital, and that labour’s share of national income changed little (Crafts, Oxford Economic Papers, 2022).
+Whether the cause was redistribution or slow productivity growth, the lived experience for workers was the same: decades passed before industrialisation improved their standard of living.
+The advent of steam power also shifted the nature of work from skilled craftsmanship to more specialized tasks in factories, requiring new skills to operate and maintain the machinery.
+The steam engine spurred broader economic growth by enabling industrial expansion, facilitating trade through railways and steamships, and fostering the growth of crucial related industries like coal, iron, steel, and machinery.
+It was not until institutional responses such as the Factory Acts (1833–1878), the expansion of public education, and the growth of trade unions that the gains from industrialisation began to be broadly shared.

-The “New World” shaped by the steam engine was characterized by the rise of industrial cities, increased urbanization, and a significant expansion of global trade networks.16 While some jobs, particularly in traditional crafts and agriculture, were displaced by mechanization, the steam engine created a multitude of new jobs in mining (to fuel the engines), in factories (to operate and maintain the machinery), and in transportation (as railway engineers, firemen, and ship crew).16 The overall impact on the job market was a significant expansion and transformation of the workforce.
+The “New World” shaped by the steam engine was characterized by the rise of industrial cities, increased urbanization, and a significant expansion of global trade networks.
+While some jobs, particularly in traditional crafts and agriculture, were displaced by mechanization, the steam engine created a multitude of new jobs in mining (to fuel the engines), in factories (to operate and maintain the machinery), and in transportation (as railway engineers, firemen, and ship crew).
+The overall impact on the job market was a significant expansion and transformation of the workforce, though the benefits of this expansion were concentrated among capital owners for decades before wages caught up.

 The Telegraph out of the USA & UK

 The telegraph dramatically increased productivity in various sectors.
-Businesses could now coordinate operations across vast distances in real-time, leading to more efficient supply chains and market integration.12 The cost of communication plummeted compared to traditional methods, making it more accessible for businesses and individuals to exchange information.11 This improved efficiency and reduced costs contributed to increased disposable income and purchasing power by facilitating trade and commerce.
-The telegraph also changed the nature of tasks, enabling the rise of new professions such as telegraph operators and technicians, and increasing the complexity of managing geographically dispersed organizations.149 The broader economic principles at play included the creation of a global communication network that fostered trade, facilitated financial transactions, and supported the growth of news dissemination.149 Hazlitt would have viewed this as a clear example of technological progress enhancing economic activity and overall societal benefit.59
+Businesses could now coordinate operations across vast distances in real-time, leading to more efficient supply chains and market integration.
+The cost of communication plummeted compared to traditional methods, making it more accessible for businesses and individuals to exchange information.
+By enabling faster coordination and more efficient markets, the telegraph contributed to lower prices for goods and faster financial transactions, indirectly expanding purchasing power for consumers.
+The telegraph also changed the nature of tasks, enabling the rise of new professions such as telegraph operators and technicians, and increasing the complexity of managing geographically dispersed organizations.
+The broader economic principles at play included the creation of a global communication network that fostered trade, facilitated financial transactions, and supported the growth of news dissemination.

 The “New World” after the telegraph was characterized by a more interconnected and globalized society.
-News and information could travel across continents in minutes, shrinking the perceived distance between people and places.149 The telegraph had a profound impact on the job market, leading to the decline of messengers who physically carried information and the creation of numerous jobs in the telegraph industry itself, including operators, technicians, and administrative staff.149 The telegraph also facilitated the growth of related industries such as news agencies and financial markets.149
+News and information could travel across continents in minutes, shrinking the perceived distance between people and places.
+The telegraph had a profound impact on the job market, leading to the decline of messengers who physically carried information and the creation of numerous jobs in the telegraph industry itself, including operators, technicians, and administrative staff.
+The telegraph also facilitated the growth of related industries such as news agencies and financial markets.

 The Automobile out of Germany

-The automobile dramatically increased productivity by enabling faster and more efficient personal and goods transportation.177 It reduced the time and cost associated with travel, expanding access to jobs, services, and leisure activities.146 This increased mobility boosted disposable income and purchasing power by facilitating commerce and enabling people to live further from their workplaces, leading to suburbanization.180 The automobile also fundamentally changed the nature of tasks, leading to the decline of horse-related occupations and the rise of a massive automotive industry, including manufacturing, sales, repair, and infrastructure development.190 The broader economic principles involved the creation of a vast network of related industries, including oil and gas, rubber, steel, and road construction, leading to significant capital formation and reinvestment.190 Hazlitt would have highlighted the increased overall wealth and convenience brought about by the automobile, despite the displacement of some older industries.59
+The automobile dramatically increased productivity by enabling faster and more efficient personal and goods transportation.
+It reduced the time and cost associated with travel, expanding access to jobs, services, and leisure activities.
+This increased mobility expanded economic opportunity by giving workers access to a wider labour market and enabling people to live in suburbs where housing costs were lower, effectively increasing their purchasing power.
+The automobile also fundamentally changed the nature of tasks, leading to the decline of horse-related occupations and the rise of a massive automotive industry, including manufacturing, sales, repair, and infrastructure development.
+The broader economic principles involved the creation of a vast network of related industries, including oil and gas, rubber, steel, and road construction, leading to significant capital formation and reinvestment.

-The “New World” shaped by the automobile was characterized by suburban sprawl, a car-centric culture, and increased personal freedom and mobility.191 The impact on jobs was transformative, with the decline of horse-related occupations (carriage makers, blacksmiths, stable hands) being more than offset by the creation of millions of jobs in the automotive industry and its supporting sectors.193
+The “New World” shaped by the automobile was characterized by suburban sprawl, a car-centric culture, and increased personal freedom and mobility.
+The impact on jobs was transformative, with the decline of horse-related occupations (carriage makers, blacksmiths, stable hands) being more than offset by the creation of millions of jobs in the automotive industry and its supporting sectors.

 Mass Production out of the USA